bbauska/W3Cx-3of5/README.md

 </html>
 ```

-And here is the code of the transformations we used, followed by the call to the function that draws the monster:
+<h4>And here is the code of the transformations we used, followed by the call to the function that draws the monster:</h4>

 ```
 1.  ctx.translate(100, 100);
 2.  ctx.rotate(Math.PI/4);